 In addition to causing significant annoyance, failing to signal poses a danger to others who may be surprised by an unexpected move.
 Equally annoying may be...Learn More

-How Do I Defend a Charge of Failing to Wear a Seatbelt?
-A Traffic Ticket for Improper Seatbelt Use Can Be Difficult to Fight; However, There Are Ways to...Learn More
+How Do I Defend a Traffic Ticket for Failing to Wear a Seatbelt?
+A Charge of Failing to Wear a Seatbelt Can Be Troublesome to Defend; However, There Are...Learn More

 The charge of following too close is often based on the somewhat arbitrary interpretation of the distance that lacked reasonableness rather than any actual...Learn More